 When the city’s new inhabitants awoke on the second day, chaos reigned.
 The new residents had to figure out some way to establish order in Oklahoma City.
 Angelo Scott decided to hold a big election to create a “citizens committee,” which would systematically survey the brand new city of 10,000 people.
 The committee would go lot by lot, adjudicating disputes and deciding who could stay on their land and who needed to go.
 In some cases, they would need to move settlers in order to create the streets and alleys that would allow the city to actually function.

-They worked their way their way through each lot until they reached the edge of the Sooners’ part of town.
+They worked their way through each lot until they reached the edge of the Sooners’ part of town.
 There, William Couch and his men met them with Winchester rifles, refusing to participate in the town reorganization.

 A compromise was eventually reached, but it required some creative engineering.
 The two parts of the city had been laid out at slightly different angles, meaning it would be difficult to stitch them together because the streets wouldn’t match up.